It’s all about sharing what we learn.

 Is there a middle ground between consumerism and minimalism?

-Presentation: What happens when we intentionally remove habits from our daily lives?
+Presentation: What happens when we intentionally remove unwanted habits from our lives for long periods?

 40-minute presentation + 15-minute Q&A on the social science behind habit and change.
 (Can include visuals and book signing.)